 Step 4: Dampen Vibrations

-Between our layers of drywall we need to add some acoustic damping.
-This is to reduce the vibrations that can travel through our wall.
+Between our layers of drywall, we need to add some acoustic damping.
+This is to reduce the vibrations that can travel through our 2 layers.
 As we know, vibrations = sound.
-Green Glue Noiseproofing Compound is perfect for this, and is commonly used in the building trade for this purpose.
+Green Glue Noiseproofing Compound is perfect for this and is commonly used in the building trade for this purpose.
 Liberally apply a layer of this to the first drywall block before attaching the final piece of drywall.

 After attaching the drywall/Green Glue/drywall sandwich to the resilient channel we are ready for the finishing touches.

 It’s really important to seal any gaps at this stage with some acoustic caulk.

 You can finish the wall in any way you like, just remember not to couple the wall again by using long nails.
 These would give the sound vibrations an easy route to travel again.
 If you are particularly worried about sound escaping from the room then acoustic panels can be hung.
 They offer extra sound absorption and aren’t as ugly as you might expect.

 You now have an acoustic partition wall or “floating” wall.
 This could reduce the sound transmitted through the wall by up to 40dB.
 That is a significant impact, and should all but eliminate noise from the TV, radio or conversations.
 When deciding how to soundproof your room, this should be a key consideration.

 Before starting the process of soundproofing your room, be aware that cities/states/countries all have regulations regarding what acceptable noise limits are.
 You can monitor noise levels with a special meter to see if they exceed maximum limits set by your local government.
 For example, the New York City Noise Code states that music coming from any commercial establishment must not exceed 42 decibels of loudness inside any nearby residences.
 Sound meters are relatively inexpensive and can be purchased easily on Amazon.
 Make sure your neighbors are operating within the law before you decide how to soundproof a room.